NERC-CEH/VegSci.jl/README.md

 # EcoVeg

-`EcoVeg.jl` is a package containing functions for the analysis of vegetation plot sample data….
+Tools for vegetation science.

+## Background

 in vegetation science using the Julia programming language (Bezanson et al. 2017)